الوحدة الثالثة - الصفحة 34 - بالاضافة الى موضوع|Present Perfect vs Simple Past

 Grammar Focus: Present Perfect vs Simple Past in ESL Classes

 The present perfect and the simple past are often confusing for ESL students.
 Both tenses talk about the past, but they are used in different situations.
-Teachers should clearly explain the difference and provide many examples and practice activities.

 Simple Past Tense